Our Blog

 Warning!!!

 Don’t expect that a broody hen will take on the day-old chicks you present her with.
 Always have a backup plan.
 Broodies can be remarkably fickle, moody and dangerous.
 Unless a hen is showing clear signs of being very broody then she will NOT look after chicks.
 She will more than likely try to kill them.
 If she has not looked after young chicks before then please supervise any introductions and be prepared to intervene quickly if she decides to attack the chicks.
 A swift angry peck to the head of the chick can render them unconscious or severely bruised.
 A normal broody/chick communication is a gentle tap to the head.
 This is the broody telling the chick to pay attention to what she is telling it.
-If she sounds angry then she is so watch very carefully.
+If she sounds angry then she is, so watch very carefully.
 More info on broody hens here

 Fox Proofing

-Wiley Fox
+Wiley Fox Close up of head

 Fox Proofing to protect your chickens